Rails-is-Underrated/Ruby-on-Rails-with-Concepts/authentication/jwt_auth.md

 In the first line, we encoded a payload with the secret key my_secret_key.
 So we get a token we can simply decode.

-The second line decodes the token, and we see that we find our payload well.
+The second line decodes the token, and we see that we find our payload.

 Let's add a `json_web_token.rb` file in our `lib` directory.